-We consider two mobiles (say mobiles X and Y) moving along segment [0, L].
-See Figure 2.
-Communications between these two mobiles occur only when the distance between them is less than or equal to $r \leq L$.
-The objective of this section is to determine the expected $transfer\ time$, defined as the first time when both mobiles come with a distance r of each other.
+We consider two mobiles (say mobiles X and Y) moving along segment [0, L], (see Figure 2).
+Communications between these two mobiles may only occur when the distance between them is less than or equal to r < L. The objective of this section is to determine the expected transfer time, defined as the first time when both mobiles come with a distance r of each other.